microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/90.core-bot-with-clu/Microsoft.Bot.Builder.AI.CLU/README.md

 ### Create a CLU Application to enable language understanding

-Refer to the [following documentation][CLU_ServiceHowTo] on how to create a new CLU application.
+Refer to the [following documentation][CLU_ServiceQuickStart] on how to create a new CLU application.
 Note that you will require the following four fields in order to be able to connect your CLU model to your recognizer:

 - Project Name
 - Deployment Name (Model Name)
 - Endpoint Key
 - Endpoint

- CLU will provide you with the sample request from which you will be able to extract the previous three strings.
+ Additionally, CLU will provide you with the sample request from which you will be able to extract the previous strings.
 The Endpoint key will be present in the request header with the key `Ocp-Apim-Subscription-Key`.
-The URI will contain the other two strings in the following format:
+The URI will contain the other strings in the following format:

  `[Endpoint]//language/:analyze-conversations?projectName=[Project Name]&deploymentName=[Deployment Name]...`

 ## Including the Recognizer in your solution

 To start using the recognizer, you may either choose to use our sample as a starting point for your project or to include the recognizer in your project directly.

 ### To start from a prebuilt sample bot